HondaPL/Movie-Search-App/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload, if you make edits.
-You will also see any lint errors in the console.

 ## Features
 * Searching for movies, tv series and more
-* Availabiity on Netflix, Prime Videos and Disney Plus
+* Availability on Netflix, Prime Videos, Disney Plus and AppleTV.
 * Links to imdB.com and trakt.tv
 * Two view options - changes by clicking grid icon on the top of the page
-* Fast option to show MCU, DCEU, Fox's X-men and Star Wars movies.
+* Fast option to show MCU, DCEU, Fox's X-men, Star Wars, Alien, Sony Venom Universe and Nolan movies.
 * Movie info including [metacritic](https://www.metacritic.com/) , [imdB](https://www.imdB.com/), [rottentomatoes](https://www.rottentomatoes.com/) ratings.
 * Works on computers and mobile devices as well